Basic Spoken Kuwaiti Arabic Phrases and Words Translated to English

 Ento wayn betrohon? – Where are you all going?

 Ahna bi roh Britanya – We are going to Britain.

-Leish, enti mako eshtakel el youm? – Why, don't you have a job/work today?
+Leish, enti mako eshtakel el youm? – Why, you don't have work today?

 Enti tat kallam Englisiya? – Do you speak English?

-La, ahna matat kallam Englisiya. – No, we don't speak English.
+La, ahna mat kallam Englisiya. – No, we don't speak English.

 Enti tat kallam Arabiya? – Do you speak Arabic?